piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 </theme-mapping>
 ```

-Parameters can facilitate many things, especially when you've got the definition of multiple themes.
+Parameters can facilitate many things, especially when you have the definition of multiple themes.
 They're almost the
-same as parameters in the symfony services, with the difference that parameters in a theme mapping file has a local scope,
+same as parameters in the symfony services, expect that parameters in a theme mapping file has a local scope, so you
-so you don't must be afraid that some variable will be overwritten by other theme mapping file.
+don't must be afraid that some variable will be overwritten by other theme mapping file.

 The parameter is specified by the `<parameter />` element which is a direct child of the `<parameters />` element.
 The `<parameter />` element has the following attributes: